California deermouse: Breeding

 The California deermouse is semiarboreal, but tends to nest on the ground, under debris such as fallen logs, and they will also move into Neotoma fuscipes nests as seasonal residents.
 Nests are insulated with coarse, dry grasses, weeds, and sticks, and fine grass is used as bedding in the center chamber.
 The California mouse forms pair bonds and the males help raise the young.
 A litter usually consists of only two pups, but a pair may produce as many as six litters in a year.
 Gestation ranges from 21 to 25 days.
 Weaning occurs when the offspring are five to six weeks of age.

-Behaviour
+Behavior

 P. californicus is more strongly territorial than P. maniculatus, with both sexes defending the nest site.
 Males are also aggressive toward one another; their fighting techniques involve jumping, avoidance, and a characteristic mewing cry.
 This male aggression often is a trade-off between parental care, for males that spend more time engaging in territorial aggression consequently spend less time providing food for offspring.

 The mouse communicates with other members of its species via ultrasound.
 The manner in which a male and female communicate changes from a more aggressive style to a more affiliative style during the development of a pair bond, and the characteristics of their vocalizations can be used to predict the stability of the pair bond.
 California mice are mostly active at night.

 Diet

 The mouse's diet consists of shrub fruits, seeds, and flowers, such as of Rhus integrifolia, Lotus scoparius, and Salvia apiana.
-They also consume grasses, forbs, fungi, and arthropods.
+They favor the seeds of bay laurel (ca) and also consume grasses, forbs, fungi, and arthropods.